 The cost of delays is not included if any trip is delayed due to bad weather, trail conditions, road conditions, transportation delays, government intervention, sickness or other contingency for which Mountain Spirits or its agents cannot make provision.
 Furthermore, Land Costs is subject to change without prior notice, even after you have signed up on the trip.
 We publish our prices more than a year in advance.
 Between then and the time of the trip’s departure date we are occasionally faced with significant cost increases that we cannot absorb, such as international currency fluctuations, fuel surcharges, increase of food prices or cost of services.
 We regret this situation and we do everything we can to avoid raising prices, but sometimes it is unavoidable.

-We reserve the right to cancel any trip due to inadequate sign-up or other cause that makes the trip unfeasible for us to operate, but will inform you at least 45 days prior to departure.
-In such a case, a full refund of Land Cost is given, but Mountain Spirits is not responsible for additional expenses incurred by members preparing for the trip (e.g. nonrefundable “Advance Purchase” air tickets, visa fees if applicable, clothing, equipment, medical expenses).
+We reserve the right to cancel any trip due to inadequate sign-up or other cause that makes the trip unfeasible for us to operate.
+We will attempt to inform you at least 45 days prior to departure.
+In such a case, a full refund of Land Cost is given (less administration fee).
+Mountain Spirits is not responsible for additional expenses incurred by members preparing for the trip (e.g. nonrefundable “Advance Purchase” air tickets, visa fees if applicable, clothing, equipment, medical expenses).
 Do not purchase your air tickets before speaking with us.

 One of the fun things about traveling in foreign lands is discovering delicious regional cuisine.
 When we stay in hotels or inns we dine in intimate restaurants and sample a variety of local dishes.
 Out on the trail our camp cooks are experienced professionals who manage to prepare amazing culinary treats in the most remote places.
 In some regions the supply of produce may be more limited and consequently the food will be less varied.
 But you can rest assured that it will always be hearty, healthy, and tasty.
 We will try to accommodate any special diet requests you may have (i.e. vegetarian, vegan, gluten free etc).